ControlSystemStudio/phoebus/app/save-and-restore/app/doc/index.rst

 -------

-If a logbook implementation is available in the application, the optional logging module can be used to launch a log entry editor for the purpose of logging when a new snapshotData has been saved, or when a snapshotData has been restored.
+If a logbook implementation is available in the application, the optional logging module can be used to launch a log entry editor for the purpose of logging when a new snapshot has been saved or restored.
-Properties of the snapshotData (name, date etc) are automatically set on the log entry rendered by the editor.
+Properties of the snapshot (name, date etc) are automatically set on the log entry rendered by the editor.
 If a restore action has failed to write one or multiple PVs, a list of these PVs is also added to the log entry.

 Script Support